top of page

 A couples Reiki session, sound bath, meditation class, or restorative yoga session can be incredibly grounding at any time of year.

 Want to make it extra special?
-A restorative getaway to Kriplau in the Berkshires is deeply healing, whether you go alone or another person.
+A getaway to Kriplau in the Berkshires is deeply healing, whether you go alone or with another person.
+Alternatively, a weekend getaway within a two-hour drive is also great.
+A change of scenery, even a simple one, can feel incredibly restorative.

 • Creative Classes